Art at the Gallery

-Facilitated gallery tours (virtual or in-person) and art explorations at the gallery or at school engage students with viewing, learning about, and making art.
+Facilitated gallery tours and art explorations at the gallery engage students with viewing, learning about, and making art.

 Two Rivers Gallery offers a variety of programs for school classes.
-Bring your class to the Gallery for a tour of the exhibitions or sign up for an art-intensive at the Gallery OR at your school.
+Bring your class to the Gallery for a tour of the exhibitions or sign up for an art-intensive lesson (aka Art Exploration).
 We hope to see you soon!

 Exhibition Tours: $4/student*; 1.5 hours

 Learn about contemporary Canadian art and artists through Two Rivers Gallery’s exhibition tours.
-Our interactive tours encourage student participation by asking questions, inviting conversations about the art and providing hands-on activities, both in the exhibition space and upstairs in our studio.
+Our interactive tours encourage student participation by asking questions, inviting conversations about the art and providing hands-on activities in the exhibitions, followed by an exhibition-inspired art activity upstairs in the atrium.

 Exhibitions change every ten or twelve weeks so visit the Gallery three or four times each year to expose your students to a variety of artists and art.